Rafiki (film): Production

 The film is inspired by Ugandan Monica Arac de Nyeko's 2007 Caine Prize-winning short story "Jambula Tree".
 The film's title "Rafiki" (meaning "friend" in Swahili) was chosen, because due to homophobia in society, partners in a same-sex relationship often need to introduce their partner as a "friend", even if they are more than a friend.

 It took several years to find funding to produce the film.
 The filmmakers initially tried to get funding in Kenya, but that was not possible, so they found co-production partners in Europe as well as financing from Lebanon and the United States.
+It was produced by Big World Cinema, a South African company.

 Colours played an important role in the cinematography and art direction of the film.
 The filmmakers wanted to show that Nairobi is a very colourful city, which is why there is a lot of colour in the film.
 Scenes of intimacy between Kena and Ziki are shown in more tender pastel colours rather than the strong colour contrasts of the other scenes.

+The film soundtracks featured several African artists such as Muthoni Drummer Queen, Chemutai Sage, Blinky Bill, Jaaz Odongo, Trina Mungai, Mumbi and Njoki Karu.
+The playlist was curated by Patricia Kihoro.

 It was Samantha Mugatsia's first film as an actress.
 Kahiu discovered her at a friend's party and asked her to audition for the role, as she had some of the characteristics of the character Kena.
 Sheila Munyiva had acted in films before.

+Through the film, Wanuri expressed that African art needs to showcase hope and joy rather than hardship, terror and wars.
+She terms this as Afrobubblegum, and she is a strong advocate for the cultural movement.
+She also named her own Production Company as Afrobubblegum.

 Reception

 On Metacritic the film has a score of 68 out of 100 based on reviews from 17 critics, indicating "generally favorable reviews".

+Additionally, it's ratings on rotten tomatoes stand at 96% from 80 reviews.

+The film made its Dutch premiere at the International Film Festival Rotterdam in 2019, during its 48th edition.
+It also got screened at the Dublin International Film Festival in the same year.